2 tsp (10 mL)vegetable oil

 3 Tbsp (75 g)

 1½ cups (94 g)fresh snow peas

 Make your own

 - To make the tofu, add the oil to a large pan on medium-high heat.
-When hot, add the tofu cubes and sprinkle over top the salt.
-The salt helps to draw the water out of the tofu and helps it cook faster.
-Try not to disturb the tofu too much, only toss every 1 - 2 minutes, until golden on all sides, about 7 - 10 minutes.
+When hot, add the tofu cubes and sprinkle them with salt.
+Try not to disturb the tofu too much, only toss every couple of minutes, until golden on all sides, about 7 - 10 minutes.

 - To make the green broth, add the coconut milk, bouillon cube, water, spinach, and basil to a blender.
 Blend on high until smooth.

-- To a large bowl, add the brown rice noodles and pour boiling water over top to submerge.
-Drain after 2 minutes, once the noodles are al dente.
-Note: refer to package instructions as you may need to cook your noodles differently.
-Once drained, rinse under warm water to remove the out layer of starch that makes the noodles stick together.
-Divide the noodles over your bowls.
+- To a large bowl, add the rice noodles and pour boiling water over top to submerge.
+Drain after 2 minutes, once the noodles are al dente* and rinse under warm water.
+Divide the noodles into your bowls.

 - Once the tofu is golden and crispy on all sides, transfer to a bowl and set aside.

 - Return the same pan to heat and add the oil.
 When hot, add the garlic and shallots and cook until lightly golden, about 3 minutes.